Northstar Community Services District is responsible for ensuring the protection the public water supply from contaminants or pollution as a result

 Customer Resources

-Section 8.04 Protection Requirements: The section of the District water ordinance pertaining to Backflow prevention.
+The section of the District water ordinance pertaining to backflow prevention.